Boise-State-University-CS-121/template-cs121-activity1.2/README.md

 First, open the Terminal inside VSCode.
 To open the Terminal, look in the menu bar at the top of the window.
 Choose Terminal --> New Terminal.
+It should open at the bottom of the window.

 The first part of the prompt (user@nodeX) shows your user name and the name of the particular workstation, or node, that you are logged on.
-The “~”, or tilde, symbol tells you that you are currently located in your onyx home directory.
-This value always displays your current directory, so it changes as you move around your file system.
+It also always displays your current directory, so it changes as you move around your file system.

 ### Navigating the file system